Street Fighter II: Characters

-The original Street Fighter II features a roster of eight playable World Warriors.
+The original Street Fighter II features a roster of eight playable fighters.
 This includes Ryu and Ken—the main protagonists from Street Fighter—plus six new international newcomers.
 In the single-player tournament, the player fights the other seven main fighters, then the final opponents—a group of four CPU-only opponents known as the Grand Masters, which includes Sagat from Street Fighter.